WebKit/WebKit/Introduction.md

 ```

 The “No new tests.
-(OOPS!)” line appears if `prepare-ChangeLog` did not detect the addition of new tests.
+(OOPS!)” line appears if `git webkit commit` did not detect the addition of new tests.
 If your patch does not require test cases (or test cases are not possible), remove this line and explain why you didn’t write tests.
 Otherwise all changes require test cases which should be mentioned in the ChangeLog.